 LIBchats (Library Interesting Briefs) are fast-paced, high-energy talks from speakers who are truly passionate about their topics.
 These sessions are bound to stir up some controversy and guaranteed to get you thinking.
-Back-to-back LIBchats will be held during these sessions:
+LIBchats will be held in Theater 312.

 Wednesday, October 4